 Using the Equitable Economies Library to Make Lasting Change

-Currently, health, wealth, and economic opportunities are not available equitably to everyone.
+Health, wealth, and economic opportunities are not available equitably to everyone.
 However, changing policies to shift economic systems has the power to address economic inequality, center people and the planet, and create an economy that works for everyone.
 Long-term policy change is at the heart of real, sustainable improvements across communities.Through policy change we can transform systems, address system injustices, and improve vital community conditions for the long term.

 Policies in the Library cover multiple sectors, can be implemented at a variety of scales, and center equity of people by advancing the ideas of organizations fighting against historical, structural racism.
-The 100+ policies are organized into eleven impact areas that are key in advancing more equitable economies.
+The 130+ policies are organized into eleven impact areas that are key in advancing more equitable economies.
 Created for all audiences, each policy description is carefully written in accessible, easy-to-understand language.

 Explore the Equitable Economies Policy Guides below and visit the full Advancing Equitable Economies Policy Library to see all 11 policy briefs.
 Still have questions?
 Visit the Equitable Economies Library FAQ page.